mukultyagi481/mukultyagi481/README.md

 <h2 align="center">
-I'm a Full-Stack Developer 💻, Writer ✍️, and A designer 🎨!
+I'm a Business Analyst💻, Writer ✍️, and A Creative Thinker🤔!
 </h2>

 <p>